BruteFIR

 The general syntax rules for the configuration files is easily grasped from the default configuration file.
 The semicolons are important, they note the end of a setting, not line breaks, so you may have several settings on one line if you like.
 All characters on a line after a # is found are ignored.
 There are three data types: strings, numbers and booleans.
 Strings are text between quotes, a number is either with or without a decimal dot, and a boolean is either 'true' or 'false'.

-Note that everything is case sensitive, so setting names must be written with small letters.
-Although the configuration file examples shown here is nicely ordered in sections, it is perfectly alright to mix settings in any order you like.
+Note that everything is case sensitive, so setting names must be written with lowercase letters.
+Although the configuration file examples shown here is nicely ordered in sections, you can mix them in any order.

 The general settings section in the main configuration file has the same syntax as in the default configuration file.
 The difference is that coeff, input, output and filter structures can exist in multiples, and are given names and more parameters.